 - Unbeatable community (offer a welcoming place to go in case you have any troubles);

-- Strong SEO capabilities (being favoured by Google – WordPress helps to boost up traffic to a website).
+- Strong SEO capabilities (being favored by Google – WordPress helps to boost up traffic to a website).

 Overall, looking through all the features mentioned above, it becomes obvious why the trend of Joomla K2 to WordPress migration is constantly growing over the last decades.